-DDoS attacks or Distributed Denial of Service attacks are prevalent over the internet, which can slow down websites and eventually make them inaccessible to users.
+DDoS attacks or Distributed Denial of Service attacks are prevalent over the internet, slowing down websites and eventually making them inaccessible to users.
 The attacks can happen to both small and large businesses alike.

-In this tutorial, we will go through the steps in preventing any DDOS attacks that can happen to your WordPress website.
+This tutorial will go through the steps to prevent any DDOS attacks on your WordPress website.

 What is a DDoS Attack?

-As mentioned earlier, a DDoS attack stands for Distributed Denial of Service and puts the victim’s web services out of order by sending a significant amount of requests.
+As mentioned earlier, a DDoS attack stands for Distributed Denial of Service and puts the victim’s web services out of order by sending many requests.

-The DDoS attack is a method in which an attacker sends traffic (called “requests”) through compromised networks and computers to the target to make the targeted system too busy to respond to any other requests from legitimate users.
+The DDoS attack is when an attacker sends traffic (called “requests”) through compromised networks and computers to the target to make the targeted system too busy to respond to any other requests from legitimate users.

 It does this by overwhelming the target or its close infrastructure with a flood of traffic.
 The ultimate goal of the attacks is to slow down and eventually crash the targeted server.

-There’s a limit to every server, and your WordPress site can only handle so many simultaneous visits before it begins to crumble under pressure.
+Every server has a limit, and your WordPress site can only handle so many simultaneous visits before it begins to crumble under pressure.
 DDoS attacks evolved from DoS (Denial of Service) attacks.
 The difference is DDoS takes advantage of multiple machines or servers that are compromised across different regions.

 The compromised machines form a network, often referred to as a botnet.
-Then, each machine that’s affected acts as a bot and attacks the targeted server or system.
+Then, each affected machine acts as a bot and attacks the targeted server or system.
 This allows them to go unnoticed for some time and cause as much damage as possible before they’re blocked.

 A key advantage for attackers to use distributed denial of service (DDoS) attacks, rather than a singular denial of service (DoS) attack, is that many machines located around the globe are being used to generate traffic and, as such, is it’s much harder for a website to track and thwart these attacks.